pip-services/pip-services-docs/content/en/python/elasticsearch/log/elasticsearch_logger.md

 description: >
     Logger that dumps execution logs to ElasticSearch service.

-    ElasticSearch is a popular search index.
-It is often used to store and index execution logs by itself or as a part of ELK (ElasticSearch - Logstash - Kibana) stack.

-    Authentication is not supported in this version.
 ---

 **Implements:** [CachedLogger](../../../components/log/cached_logger), [IReferenceable](../../../commons/refer/ireferenceable), [IOpenable](../../../commons/run/iopenable)

+### Description

+The ElasticSearchLogger class allows you to create a logger that dumps execution logs to the ElasticSearch service.

+Important points

+- ElasticSearch is a popular search index.
+It is often used to store and index execution logs by itself or as a part of ELK (ElasticSearch - Logstash - Kibana) stack.
+- Authentication is not supported in this version.

 #### Configuration parameters